 First you map keywords to pages based on relevance.
 If you're targeting a set of keywords with a similar meaning, then map them to the same page.
 Also take into account the fact that keywords with a lot of competition need to be mapped to strong pages within your website.
 Your homepage is a great example of a strong page.

 After you've mapped the keywords to certain pages, you define where to incorporate the keywords within those pages.
 As a rule of thumb, pages with little content can only be optimized for one or two keywords.
 Pages with a lot of content, say more than 500 words, can often be optimized for 5 to 10 keywords.

 The most important places are in the meta information, headings, body content, and links.

-When we’re talking about meta information for SEO, we mean the title tag and meta description.
-In the screenshot below, the title tag is marked with an orange rectangle, and the meta description with a blue one.
+When we're talking about meta information for SEO, we mean the title tag and meta description.
+In the screenshot below, the title tag is marked in purple, and the meta description in yellow.

 The title tag has long been one of the most important factors in search engines' algorithms.
 The title describes a page's main topic in one short phrase.
 The title tag looks like this: